 You find almost all tools and controls at the Capture tool tab, discussed here and in both previous posts.
 But it does not end here.
 In Capture One you find the Camera menu with a list of items.

 This is for Phase One gear only but nevertheless very important.
-Since the Phase One XF camera and IQ digital backs each run on their on battery by default, checking their status is important for a trouble free operation.
+Since the Phase One XF camera and IQ digital backs each run on their own battery by default, checking their status is important for trouble-free operation.

 Both the Toolbar and the Camera tool have battery status indicators.